 - Overall = 100%

-- Conduct Internal Audit System to monitor all Departments' performances to ensure the compliance to the customer's requirements and the IATF16949:2016 quality standard.
+- Improving quality management system, risk assessment, and conduct internal audit system to monitor all departments’ performance to ensure the compliance to the customer's requirements and the IATF16949 quality standard.

-- Improve Measurement system analysis (MSA) by monitor all inspection equipment used in the production to ensure that the equipments was properly calibrated and compatible to the regulations of IATF16949:2016 quality standard.
+- Improve Measurement system analysis (MSA) by monitor all inspection equipment used in the production to ensure that the equipment was properly calibrated and compatible to the regulations of quality standard and the customer’s requirements.

 The Company is committed to the strict conservation of standard environmental systems under related regulations and laws.
 The Company's operational policy is to efficiently use energy and natural resources by investing in waste water and air treatment systems.
 All of the Company's factories are situated in industrial estates which have a standard environmental system in place to minimize any possible impact on the environment.